-- Evaporation: Moving water will evaporate more quickly and if the basin is not kept filled, the pump could be damaged or will not work as efficiently if the water level is too low.
+- Evaporation: Moving water will evaporate more quickly.
+If the basin level gets too low, the pump could be damaged or will not work as efficiently.

 - Price: Because of the pump mechanism, bird bath fountains are typically more expensive than simpler models, and both battery and electric models require some minimal cost to operate.